navidtadjalli/job_scheduler/README.md

   - Tests if the `run` policy re-schedules past-due tasks
   - Tests if recovery handles scheduler failures gracefully
   - Tests if recovery works correctly when there are no tasks to process

-- `test_lifespan.py`: Startup task restoration
-  - Tests if FastAPI runs the lifespan logic and triggers task recovery on app startup

 - `test_schemas.py`: Schema and validation logic
   - Tests if a task is valid with only a valid `cron`